What is ICER’s approach to quality assurance?

 What is ICER’s approach to health and safety risk management when delivering projects?

-The International Centre for Ecohydraulics Research approach to health and safety falls within that for the Faculty of Engineering and the Environment and the University of Southampton.
+The International Centre for Ecohydraulics Research approach to health and safety falls within that for the Faculty of Engineering and Physical Sciences and the University of Southampton.
 The Vice-Chancellor (VC) and University Council are ultimately accountable for Health & Safety (H&S) at the University.
 The VC shares a collective responsibility for H&S with The University Executive Group (UEG).
 Each UEG member is then specifically responsible for H&S within their Faculty/ Service/Academic Unit.
 They ensure there is conformity to the University’s Health & Safety Management System (HSMS) and provide the necessary resources, infrastructure, processes and information and competence assistance to fulfil the policy statement.

 At an operational level, a Safety and Occupational Health Team (led by the Safety and Occupational Health Manager) provides the systems and advice to enable staff and managers of the University of Southampton to ensure Health and Safety issues are managed appropriately.
 The Safety and Occupational Health team deals with subjects relating to the following areas: a) risk assessment and management; b) fire safety; c) radiation protection; d) laser safety ; e) provision of health and safety policies and guidance notes ; f) occupational health services ; g) biological safety, and so forth.